 If you don't think that coughing is a common complaint, just head to the nearest drugstore.
 You'll find a bewildering array of syrups, sprays, tablets, and lozenges designed to control coughing.
 You'll also see a steady stream of customers coughing up lots of money to purchase products that may be ineffective.
 In all, Americans spend about $3.5 billion a year on over-the-counter and prescription cough remedies.

-Many cough remedies contain expectorants, compounds intended to loosen sputum, making it easier to raise; guaifenesin is the most popular expectorant.
+Many cough remedies contain expectorants, compounds intended to loosen sputum, making it easier to clear.
+Guaifenesin is the most popular expectorant.
 Unfortunately, there is little scientific evidence that expectorants are effective.
 You'll probably do just as well by using a humidifier and drinking lots of water.

 Cough suppressants are also very popular.
 Nonprescription agents such as dextromethorphan can partially suppress the cough reflex, promoting patient comfort.
-Prescription drugs such as codeine are much more potent, but are more likely to produce nausea, constipation, or other side effects.
+Prescription cough syrups with codeine tend to be more effective.
 When used appropriately, cough suppressants can reduce discomfort; remember, though, that because coughing can serve a useful function, it should not always be suppressed.

 Many over-the-counter cough remedies contain additional ingredients.
 Antihistamines can be helpful if an allergy or postnasal drip is responsible for the cough, but they are often used for other coughs.
 Antihistamines dry out secretions, making them harder to expel and worsening sinusitis.
 They often cause sleepiness, an advantage only at night.
 Decongestants are present in many cough remedies, but they make sense only for patients who are coughing because of postnasal drip or sinusitis.
 Topical anesthetics such as benzocaine are sometimes part of the mix; although they are intended to quiet the nerves that trigger the cough reflex, they are of dubious value.
 Alcohol is present in some cough syrups but has no direct benefit.